commontoolsinc/RFC/rfc/sigil.md

 ### Write Handling

-Implementations MUST handle writes differently for Query and Cursor sigils:
+Implementations MUST handle writes differently for Embed and Mount sigils:

-#### Query Sigil Writes
+#### Embed Sigil Writes

-For query sigils, implementations MUST:
+For embed sigils, implementations MUST:

-1. **Replace sigil**: When a query sigil is written to, replace the entire sigil with the new value
+1. **Replace sigil**: When an embed sigil is written to, replace the entire sigil with the new value
-2. **Preserve target**: The target fact referenced by the query remains unchanged
+2. **Preserve target**: The target fact referenced by the embed remains unchanged
 3. **Local mutation**: The write affects only the containing fact, not the referenced fact

-#### Cursor Sigil Writes
+#### Mount Sigil Writes

-For cursor sigils, implementations MUST:
+For mount sigils, implementations MUST:

-1. **Follow cursor**: When a cursor sigil is written to, follow the cursor to the target fact first
+1. **Follow mount**: When a mount sigil is written to, follow the mount to the target fact first
 2. **Route writes**: Redirect write operations to the underlying target fact at the specified path
-3. **Preserve cursor**: The cursor sigil itself remains unchanged in the containing fact
+3. **Preserve mount**: The mount sigil itself remains unchanged in the containing fact
 4. **Validate**: Apply schema validation if specified before writing to target
 5. **Maintain causality**: Ensure writes maintain proper fact causal chains for the target fact
-6. **Transaction integrity**: Process cursor writes within proper memory protocol transactions
+6. **Transaction integrity**: Process mount writes within proper memory protocol transactions

 ### Reactive Updates